innovationOUtside/vce-generic-guide/g-troubleshooting.md

 If your computer goes to sleep, the container will also be hibernated.
 When you wake your computer, the container and the services it is running should also wake up, although you may have to restart any Jupyter notebook kernels you left running.
 In rare cases, you may find that the container has got stuck somehow.
 In such a case, check whether the VCE container is currently running by entering the command `docker ps` in a terminal / command prompt and looking for the appropriately named container.

-If the container is not running (you cannot see it reported as 'Up' for a certain period of time in the `docker ps` listing) or the services appear not to be running (your browser doesn't connect to the service after you have entered the appropriate address, then *reatart* the VCE from the Docker Desktop containers display or by issuing the terminal command `docker restart CONTAINERNAME`.
+If the container is not running (you cannot see it reported as 'Up' for a certain period of time in the `docker ps` listing) or the services appear not to be running (your browser doesn't connect to the service after you have entered the appropriate address, then *restart* the VCE from the Docker Desktop containers display or by issuing the terminal command `docker restart CONTAINERNAME`.

 ## Taking drastic action